-Sr. No. 1 2 Name Krishna Kumar Pittie Vinod Kate Designation Chairman and Director Manager - Finance Remuneration paid 18,00,000 470,000 Nature of employment Executive Director Finance & Accounts Qualifications and Bachelor in Commerce Master's in Business Admin Experience He has an experience of over 35 istration and has rich years in business excellence and experience in finance and management expertise accounts Date of commencement 23/05/2005 15/05/2019 of employment Age 60 years 41 years Previous Employment N.A. as it was his first employment Raj Oil Mills Ltd. Mumbai No. of shares in the Company along with his spouse and dependent 371500 shares of the Company Nil childrenWhether relative of Director or employeeNot related Not related
+Sr. No. 1 2

+Name Krishna Kumar Pittie Vinod Kate

+Designation Chairman and Director Manager - Finance

+Remuneration paid 18,00,000 470,000

+Nature of employment Executive Director Finance & Accounts

+Qualifications and Bachelor in Commerce Master's in Business Administ

+Experience He has an experience of over 35 years ration and has rich experience

+in business excellence and in finance and accounts

+management expertise

+Date of commencement of 23/05/2005 15/05/2019

+employment

+Age 60 years 41 years

+Previous Employment N.A. as it was his first employment Raj Oil Mills Ltd. Mumbai

+No. of shares in the 371500 shares of the Company Nil

+Company along with his

+spouse and dependent

+children

+Whether relative of Not related Not related

+Director or employee

 Sr. No. 3 4

 Name Sharad Dhale Sankkash Sunil Chhabria

 Designation Sr. Civil Engineer Manager- Sales

 Remuneration paid 291,000 278,661

 Nature of employment Permanent Permanent

-Qualifications and Degree in Engineering Over Six Years Commercial
+Qualifications and Experience Degree in Engineering Over Six Years Commercial and

-Experience B. E. (Civil) & He has and Residential Real Estate
+B. E. (Civil) & He has Residential Real Estate

 professional experience of 20 Marketing & Sales.

 years in Civil Engineering.

 Date of commencement of 10/06/2020 10/06/2019

 employment

 Age 47 years 34 years

-Previous Employment Not Available Paper Palace Realtors
+Previous Employment Not Available Paper Palace Realtors Mumbai

-Mumbai

-No. of shares in the Nil Nil
+No. of shares in the Company Nil Nil

-Company along with his
+along with his spouse and

-spouse and dependent

-children
+dependent children

 Whether relative of Director Not related Not related

 or employee

 Sr. No. 5 6

 Name Naresh Khedekar Rahul Rajaram Kadate

 Designation Driver Officer - Liasoning

 Remuneration paid 219300 197,500

 Nature of employment Driver Permanent

-Qualifications and SSC Pass FYBA and has 7 years'
+Qualifications and Experience SSC Pass FYBA and has 7 years'

-Experience experience in Liasoning
+experience in Liasoning

-Date of commencement of He joined in 2015 and he has 11/03/2019
+Date of commencement of He joined in 2015 and he has 25 11/03/2019

-employment 25 years of experience in
+employment years of experience in driving.

-driving.

 Age 41 31 years

 Previous Employment Nil Perfect Financial Services

-No. of shares in the Nil Nil
+No. of shares in the Company Nil Nil

-Company along with his
+along with his spouse and

-spouse and dependent

-children
+dependent children

 Whether relative of Director Not related Not related

 or employee

 Sr. No. 7 8

 Name Diksha Deepak Bhoir Vikrant Chintaman Sabale

 Designation Watchman Site Supervisor

 Remuneration paid 145,929 131,060

 Nature of employment Full Time Full Time

-Qualifications and Undergraduate and Fresher B.E.
+Qualifications and Experience Undergraduate and Fresher B.E.
 (Civil)

-Experience

 Date of commencement of 28/01/2019 04/03/2020

 employment 07/12/2020 - Rejoined.

 Age 27 years 26 years

 Previous Employment Not Applicable Was employed with Sharvari

 Construction as Site Civil

-Engineer from 10th Aug 2015
+Engineer from 10 th Aug 2015 till

-till 30 th Sep 2018.
+30 th Sep 2018.

-No. of shares in the Nil Nil
+No. of shares in the Company Nil Nil

-Company along with his
+along with his spouse and

-spouse and dependent

-children
+dependent children

 Whether relative of Director Not related Not related

 or employee

 Sr. No. 9 10

 Name Pintoo Yadav Vikas Kanti

 Designation Executive - Housekeeping Peon

 Remuneration paid 115,919 109,333

 Nature of employment Full Time Peon

-Qualifications and Undergraduate & Fresher NA
+Qualifications and Experience Undergraduate & Fresher NA

-Experience

 Date of commencement of 01/03/2020 01/04/2008

 employment

 Age 24 years 38 years

 Previous Employment Nil

-No. of shares in the Nil Nil
+No. of shares in the Company Nil Nil

-Company along with his
+along with his spouse and

-spouse and dependent

-children
+dependent children

 Whether relative of Director Not related Not related

 or employee

-Chairman Date: August 14, 2021 DIN: 00023052 Place: Mumbai
+Chairman Date: March 08, 2022 DIN: 00023052 Place: Mumbai